-There are a lot of ways to make money and take profit in the game.
-But the best way to take profit in Stardew Valley is always hampered by a lot of factors.
+There are a lot of ways to make money and make a profit in the game.
+But the best way to make a profit in Stardew Valley is always hampered by a lot of factors.

 If you’re looking for the best farming guide, you can check out this guide we’ve made just for you.

 Stardew Valley Best Profit Crops

 There could be a lot of contenders for the best and the most profitable things to do in Stardew Valley.
 The thing you should be focusing on is choosing your career.
 There are a lot of things you can do in Stardew Valley.
 Choosing a career path and using what you’ve learned from your farming skills can definitely improve your end game.

 But the problem is, some classes or professions are comparatively better than the others.
 For example, if you take a look at the overall stats of Forest vs. Gatherer, you’ll see that the Gatherer dominates the game.

 Another example would rank Rancher vs. Tiller.
 The Rancher takes the spot for both early and mid-game, whilst the Tiller for the long-term game, or end game.
 When it comes to crops, you have a variety of options to choose from.
 This farming guide ranks Strawberry as the best overall crop to farm.